Tutorial

 Summary

-from the Digital Twin API to see all the end-user's devices.
+First, call GET /v2/device from the Digital Twin API to see all the end-user's devices.

-from the Digital Twin API.
-If the end-user has no devices, they haven’t commissioned any to their account.
+Now that you have created an account and set up an app in the SmartHQ ecosystem, the first recommended API call is GET /v2/device from the Digital Twin API.
+If the end-user has no devices, they have not commissioned any to their account.
 See Device Commissioning for more information.

-See the Responses section of the OpenAPI spec for an example response.
+Refer to the Responses section of the OpenAPI spec for an example response.

-value, such as cloud.smarthq.device.dryer.
-When looking at the data model, the DeviceType is shown under the Description section towards the top of each device page, as shown in this dryer example.
+You can identify each device by the deviceType value, such as cloud.smarthq.device.dryer.
+When looking at the data model, the deviceType is shown under the Description section towards the top of each device page, as demonstrated in this dryer example.

-is a key piece of information—a string that uniquely identifies a device within the SmartHQ ecosystem.
-You will frequently use this deviceId
+The deviceId is a key piece of information—a string that uniquely identifies a device within the SmartHQ ecosystem.
+You will frequently use this deviceId in other API calls to retrieve device information and send commands.

 Implementation Tip

-in your application (passing the bearer token for that end-user in the authorization header) to see if they have the devices you intend for them to control.
+Call the GET /v2/device in your application (passing the bearer token for that end-user in the authorization header) to see if they have the devices you intend for them to control.
 If your application is designed for washing machines, you can quickly determine if the end-user has a washing machine in their account to control and monitor.

 2. See What Services a Device Supports¶